 Why don’t more people know northeast Alabama?
 I tried crowdsourcing.
 “What can I see on my road trip through northeast Alabama?”
-Ideas came in for northwest Alabama, for the Civil Rights Trail, for plantations—but nothing for northeast Alabama.
+Ideas came in for northwest Alabama, for the Civil Rights Trail, for plantations, for the fine dining in Birmingham—but nothing for northeast Alabama.

 Northeast Alabama road trip itinerary